This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of surgery?

 You may have eye damage or develop an infection.
 Your vision may be worse than before surgery.
 You may still need to use reading glasses.
 Your vision may get worse again over time.
-You may have dry eye or sensitivity to light.
-You may see halos around lights or have hazy vision.
-You may have trouble driving at night.
-You may develop double vision, eye sores, glaucoma, cataracts, or retinal detachment.
+Eye problems such as halos or dry eye may be permanent.
+You may also develop double vision, eye sores, glaucoma, cataracts, or retinal detachment.